chokecherry team

 As a Two-Spirit Métis Elder, Marjorie takes on the tough topics that need to be discussed.
 Her work is focused on giving voice to, and creating safe cultural spaces for, traditionally silenced or excluded groups.
 Marjorie is known on the local, regional and national levels as an Elder who speaks truth to power, and who holds space for difference.
 She has been a Grandmother for Walking With Our Sisters; the Elder for OUT Saskatoon; and the Elder-In-Residence for the University of Saskatchewan Student Union.
 She has also been called on for national research initiatives that focus on Indigenous women living with HIV, Indigenous Harm Reduction, Indigenous youth who experience sexual and gender-based violence, and posttraumatic stress.
 In all of these, Marjorie returns to story as medicine, to art as medicine.
 Marjorie says of her work, “creation is a powerful thing; whether you’re making a baby or a loaf of bread or a movie, it comes from the same place.
 To get people to tap into that energy, that creates possibilities, so they don’t get stuck in this craziness that we’re in."

-Julianna Maggrah, Member at Large
+Sydney Wouters, Member at Large